Loading...

 Common measurement equivalents in grams

-Most traditional fresh ramen noodles are vegan, as they are made from wheat flour, water, salt, and alkaline water (kansui).
-However, some specific varieties may contain egg for added color or texture, so it is important to check the ingredient label.
+Most traditional fresh ramen noodles are vegan, made from wheat flour, water, and alkaline salts.
+However, always check the label for egg ingredients.

 Explore more ingredients in the grain category with complete nutrition information.